 Learn more about how you can get involved below!

 Westminster works with partners in Freetown to purchase and distribute food supplies for 200 orphans living at the Mass Orphan Mission.
 Funds have also been used to support Ebola orphans and for Ebola prevention.

 Sponsor or attend one of our African Family Night fundraisers.
 Twice a year, in March and November, families of Westminster and the local African community gather for a free night of games, music, speakers and lots of very good food.
 View a video from the 2020 African Family Night.

 Prayer in the African Way

-Join us the last Sunday of each month for Prayer in the African Way.
+** This is temporarily on hold due to COVID-19 ** Join us the last Sunday of each month for Prayer in the African Way.
 We will meet in the chapel following coffee hour, to pray, sing, and praise the Lord.
 Everybody is welcome!

 Join The Water Project at Westminster and help us research responsible projects.
 Contact us for more information!

 Join with concerned WPC members and others to identify mission needs, discuss emerging priorities and develop action plans.